Lennolium/swiftGuard/README.md

 <div align="center">
 Anti-forensic macOS tray application designed to safeguard your system by monitoring USB ports.
-It ensures the security of your device by automatically initiating a system shutdown or hibernation whenever an unauthorized device is connected or a connected device is removed.
-It offers the flexibility to whitelist designated devices, to select an action to execute and to set a countdown timer, allowing to disarm the shutdown process.
+It ensures your device's security by automatically initiating either a system shutdown or hibernation if an unauthorized device connects or a connected device is unplugged.
+It offers the flexibility to whitelist designated devices, to select an action to be executed and to set a countdown timer, allowing to disarm the shutdown process.
 <br><br>